tryoxiss/atkinson-hyperlegible-pro/README.md

 ## Contribute

-Help us extend Atkinson Hyperlegible Pro to other languages, before you commit let me know the characters that you wish to add so that I can add the corresponding encoding slot.
+Help us improve Atkinson Hyperlegible Pro for everyone, any contribution or feedback is welcome.
+Before you commit let me know by submitting an [issue](https://github.com/jacobxperez/atkinson-hyperlegible-pro/issues) or a [pull-request](https://github.com/jacobxperez/atkinson-hyperlegible-pro/pulls).
+There might be a cupule of [projects](https://github.com/jacobxperez/atkinson-hyperlegible-pro/projects?query=is%3Aopen) that need your help.
 I am currently working on adding more glyphs to cover the unicode block of “[latin extended additional](https://www.compart.com/en/unicode/block/U+1E00)” this will also include new diacritic and marks.

-## Language Support (90)

-Afrikaans Albanian Asu Basque Bemba Bena Breton Catalan Chiga Colognian Cornish Croatian Czech Danish Dutch Embu English Esperanto Estonian Faroese Filipino Finnish French Friulian Galician German Gusii Hungarian Icelandic Indonesian Irish Italian Kabuverdianu Kalenjin Kamba Kikuyu Kinyarwanda Latvian Lithuanian Lower Sorbian Luo Luxembourgish Luyia Machame Makhuwa-Meetto Makonde Malagasy Maltese Manx Meru Morisyen North Ndebele Norwegian Bokmål Norwegian Nynorsk Nyankole Oromo Polish Portuguese Quechua Romanian Romansh Rombo Rundi Rwa Samburu Sango Sangu Scottish Gaelic Sena Serbian Shambala Shona Slovak Soga Somali Spanish Swahili Swedish Swiss German Taita Teso Turkish Upper Sorbian Uzbek (Latin) Volapük Vunjo Walser Welsh Western Frisian Zulu.

-## Unique design features

-For Low vision readers, certain letters and numbers can be hard to distinguish from one another.
-Atkinson Hyperlegible differentiates common misinterpreted letters and numbers using various design techniques: B vs 8, 1 vs L vs l vs I. Recognizable Footprints: Character boundaries clearly defined, ensuring understanding across the visual-ability spectrum.

-Differentiated letterforms: Similar letter pairs are differentiated from each other to dramatically increase legibility.

-> `Q vs G, E vs F, p vs q, i vs r, O vs 0`

-Unambiguous Characters: designed to increase legibility and distinction

-> `ER79jr Vsa36`

-Exaggerated forms: Shaping of letters is exaggerated to provide better clarity

-Opened Counterspace: Open areas of certain letters are expanded to provide greater distinction

-> `aGbgrpqu Åö8ij%?¡,:`

-Angled spurs and differentiated tails: Increase recognition and define distinctive style

-Circular Details: Links to the history of Braille Institute and braille dots

 ## License

 SIL Open Font License, v1.1.
-See [OFL.txt](OFL.txt) for details.
+See [LICENSE.txt](LICENSE.txt) for details.

 ---